kilna/envhttpd/README.md

 [![GitHub watchers](https://img.shields.io/github/watchers/kilna/envhttpd?style=social)](https://github.com/kilna/envhttpd/watchers)
 [![GitHub Repo stars](https://img.shields.io/github/stars/kilna/envhttpd?style=social)](https://github.com/kilna/envhttpd/stargazers)

-A web server and associated Docker image that delivers environment variables as HTML, JSON, YAML, and shell-evaluable script, and discrete curl-able endpoints.
+A web server that delivers environment variables as HTML, JSON, YAML, and shell-evaluable script, and discrete curl-able endpoints.
 It allows filtering of environment variables based on inclusion and exclusion patterns to control what is exposed.

-Weighing in at less than 1mb, it is ideal to use as a queryable pod metadata sidecar in Kubernetes, or any situation in which you need to expose simple data without a lot of overhead.
+With a docker image weighing in at less than 1mb, it is ideal to use as a queryable pod metadata sidecar in Kubernetes, or any situation in which you need to expose simple data without a lot of overhead.

 ## Examples

+All of the below use a docker container...  when running locally just replace `docker run ... kilna/envhttpd` with `envhttpd` and make sure the environment variables are available (e.g. `export foo=bar`).

 ### Running the container